Ethiopia: Army chief shot during coup attempt, says PM | DW | 23.06.2019

 After reports of a coup attempt, the prime minister of Ethiopia has said the army chief of staff has been shot.
 Unknown elements reportedly attempted to topple a regional government.

-Ethiopia's army chief of staff was shot, Prime Minister Abiy Ahmed announced on television early Sunday, AFP news agency reported.
+Ethiopia's army chief of staff was shot, Prime Minister Abiy Ahmed announced on television early Sunday.

 The condition of army chief Seare Mekonnen is unknown.